 We shall also take a look at how you can restrict site managers with various levels of access.
-Whatever kind of site restrictions you need to accomplish, stick with us and we will help you do it.
+Whatever site restrictions you need to accomplish, stick with us, and we will help you do it.

 How to Restrict Site Visitors on Your WordPress Website

-A lot of the time, you need to give your site visitors access based on their roles (e.g, contributors, buyers, reviewers), login status, membership status, among other reasons.
+Often, you need to give your site visitors access based on their roles (e.g., contributors, buyers, reviewers), login status, membership status, and other reasons.

 The best way to restrict site visitor access is to use plugins.
 There are three important plugins for various applications: